-ABSTRACT.
-Following Johnsen and Verdure (2013), we can associate to any linear code C an abstract simplicial complex and in turn, a Stanley-Reisner ring $R_C$ .
-The ring $R_C$ is a standard graded algebra over a field and its projective dimension is precisely the dimension of C. Thus $R_C$ admits a graded minimal free resolution and the resulting graded Betti numbers are known to determine the generalized Hamming weights of C. The question of purity of the minimal free resolution of $R_C$ was considered by Ghorpade and Singh (2020) when Cis the generalized Reed-Muller code.
+Abstract Following Johnsen and Verdure (2013), we can associate to any linear code C an abstract simplicial complex and in turn, a Stanley-Reisner ring R_C .
+The ring R_C is a standard graded algebra over a field and its projective dimension is precisely the dimension of C. Thus R_C admits a graded minimal free resolution and the resulting graded Betti numbers are known to determine the generalized Hamming weights of C. The question of purity of the minimal free resolution of R_C was considered by Ghorpade and Singh (2020) when C is the generalized Reed-Muller code.
 They showed that the resolution is pure in some cases and it is not pure in many other cases.
-Here we give a complete characterization of the purity of graded minimal free resolutions of Stanley-Reisner rings associated to generalized Reed-Muller codes of an arbitrary order.
+Here we give a complete characterization of the purity of graded minimal free resolutions of Stanley-Reisner rings associated with generalized Reed-Muller codes of an arbitrary order.